centreon-lab/docs/centreon-galera.md

 ![Centreon Install Wizard](art/centreon-wizard.gif)

-After the installation, we will turn on the node that we left OFF:
+After the installation, we will turn on the node that we left OFF on ProxySQL console:

 ```sh
 mysql -u admin -padmin -h 127.0.0.1 -P6032 --prompt='Admin>'